huggingface/datasets/docs/source/loading_datasets.rst

 To avoid re-downloading the whole dataset every time you use it, the `datasets` library caches the data on your computer.

-By default, the `datasets` library caches the downloaded files and extracted datasets under the following directory: `~/.cache/huggingface/datasets`.
+By default, the `datasets` library caches the datasets and the downloaded data files under the following directory: `~/.cache/huggingface/datasets`.

 If you want to change the location where the datasets cache is stored, simply set the `HF_DATASETS_CACHE` environment variable.
 For example, if you're using linux: